ScreamingHawk/web-vlc/README.md

 To enable this feature, optain a key from the [OMDb website][2] and add it to the setting `api.omdb.key`, then set the `api.omdb.enabled` flag to `enabled`.

+#### API - MAL

+[MyAnimeList][3] is by far the best source of anime information.
+Using this feature will add plot and rating information for each of your shows.

+This feature is disabled by default.

+To enable this feature, set the `api.mal.enabled` flag to `enabled`.

+Please note that MyAnimeList has a very relaxed search feature which may result in poor matches.

 ### Video file structure

 Files must be organised like so: